Samsung Galaxy J2

 The Samsung Galaxy J2 is an Android smartphone manufactured by Samsung Electronics.
 It was announced and released in September 2015.

 Specifications

 Hardware

 The Galaxy J2 is powered by an Exynos 3475 SoC including a quad-core 1.3 GHz ARM Cortex-A7 CPU, an ARM Mali-T720 GPU and 1 GB RAM.
-The 8 GB internal storage can be upgraded up to 256 GB via a microSD card.
+The 8 GB internal storage can be upgraded up to 128 GB via a microSD card.

 It features a 4.7-inch Super AMOLED display.
 The rear camera has 5 megapixels with LED flash, f/2.2 aperture and autofocus; the front camera has 2 megapixels with f/2.2 aperture.

 Software

 The Galaxy J2 is shipped with Android 5.1.1 "Lollipop" and Samsung's TouchWiz user interface.

+Re-release

+In October 2017, Samsung re-released the Galaxy J2 as the Samsung Galaxy J2 2017 Edition (also known as the Samsung Galaxy J2 (2017)), featuring a different back panel texture and frame color.
+It was available only in black and gold colors.